Steffi van Wyk

 Steffi van Wyk-Brink (born 23 October 1991) is a Namibian model and beauty pageant titleholder who represented Namibia at the Miss World 2015 pageant.
+She is a Survivor South Africa reality Star.

 Early life and education

 Van Wyk is from Otjiwarongo and grew up on a farm.
 She attended Jan Mohr Secondary School in Windhoek.
 She studied further in South Africa.

 Career

 Van Wyk was a sports organiser and a part-time fitness instructor at Jan Mohr Secondary School, her former high school.
 Her contract with the school, however, expired in August 2015.
 After August 2015, van Wyk devoted time to prepare for her title as Miss Namibia 2015.

 In August 2015, van Wyk won the title of Miss Namibia.
 The pageant was held in Windhoek, Namibia.
 Van Wyk represented Namibia and competed at Miss World 2015.

 Van Wyk is a fitness instructor and body builder.
-She co-owns Brink Fit, a sports, fitness, and wellness company, with her husband.
+She co-owns a sports, fitness, and wellness company, with her husband.

 Van Wyk was a contestant on 2019's Survivor South Africa: Island of Secrets.
 Van Wyk competed in Survivor South Africa: Return of the Outcasts.